 Eagle Scout Trail (1 mile, moderate): This orange-blazed trail leaves from the parking area to join the Nature Trail from the east.
 For most of the way it shares or follows closely a snowmobile trail with stream crossings and moderately hilly terrain; however, when the trail turns away from the snowmobile trail to go up the mountain, the terrain becomes a steep uphill.

-Nature Trail (0.7 mile loop, moderate): This red-blazed trail loop leaves from summit area to circle the top of Douglas Mountain and connect with the Eagle Scout Trail.
+Nature Trail (0.7 mile loop, moderate): This blue-blazed trail loop leaves from summit area to circle the top of Douglas Mountain and connect with the Eagle Scout Trail.
 Several steep up and down hills make this moderately difficult terrain.
 Ledges and an overlook provide some of the interesting features of this trail.

 Woods Trail (0.4 miles, moderate): This green-blazed trail leaves from drop-off point on Douglas Mountain Road.
 It is perhaps the easiest trail to the summit with fewer steep sections.
 During the winter, the trail also provides snowmobile access to the summit.